Business Administration (BUSU)

 This course is designed to embrace the growing demand for ethical and sustainable business practices.
 Students will learn the impact of the sustainability imperative on core management decision-making; how social and environmental accountability is adopted in organizations; and how to create value through the implementation of sustainable and responsible business ideas.
 3 credits.

 BUSU 661 Data Analytics Toolkit

-BUSU 662 Programming and Experimental Methods
+BUSU 662 Programming for Business Analytics

 BUSU 663 Database Solutions

 Management, analytics and security of data have become critical issues for organizations in this data driven age.
 Well-designed and reliable database systems are key to most business information strategies.
 In this course, students will learn about tools and techniques for managing and analyzing data with database systems.
 Students will explore fundamental database concepts and benefits of using databases.
 This course will provide students with the skills to store, organize, visualize, query and analyze databases.
 Students will discuss issues such as "big data" management.
-Online only.
 3 credits.